EnzymeCorp/handbook/README.md

 * Occassionally during an all-hands progress to plan will be discussed, blockers identified and triaged.

 ##### Individaul Performance Review
+   As per best practices and quality system procedures Enzyme continuously assess competence.
-   The following is a proposed template for weekly performance review in 1:1:
+   This is the suggested template for weekly performance review in 1:1:

 - Review context:
     - Personal context
     - Key business updates